michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 >* Integrity constraints (rules that dictate what can be entered or edited)
 >* Security constraints

+If you are new to SQL and you want to have a possibilty to "look into" a SQLite database check out the leightweight and open source GUI [SQLiteStudio](https://sqlitestudio.pl/).

 ### Creating (or opening a connection to) a Database
 With the funciton `dbConnect` you create a database file or open a connection to an already existing database.
-Check out [RSQLite Packages Vignette](https://rsqlite.r-dbi.org/reference/sqlite) and have a look at the optional arguments.
+See [RSQLite Packages Vignette](https://rsqlite.r-dbi.org/reference/sqlite) for a list of optional arguments.
 The argument "flags" for example specifies the connection mode:

 * SQLITE_RWC: open the database in read/write mode and create the database file if it does not already exist [STANDARD];
 * SQLITE_RW: open the database in read/write mode.
 Raise an error if the file does not already exist;